jdnrz/Fall-Pomodoro/README.md

 ## Overview
 **Fall Pomodoro** is a simple yet powerful Pomodoro timer web application developed for **FallHacks 2023**.
 It's designed to help users manage their time more effectively, especially during work and study sessions.
 The project covers a range of programming topics including **HTML**, **CSS**, and **JavaScript**.

+## Project Description
+Inspired by the turning leaves of autumn, this study companion helps you shed old habits and adopt a fresh approach to productivity.
+Dive into focused study sessions amidst the cozy fall atmosphere, guided by the Pomodoro technique.
+This is how it fits into the FallHacks2023 theme "Turning a New Leaf".
 ## Features

+## Step By Step
+** Press either "Focus" for 25 minutes, "Short Break" for 5 minutes, or "Long Break" for 15 minutes ** You can either press the Play, Pause, and Reset Icon

 - **Pomodoro Timer**: Choose from three timer options: Focus (25 minutes), Short Break (5 minutes), and Long Break (15 minutes).